kestra-io/docs/content/docs/15.how-to-guides/loop.md

 ---
-title: How to Loop Vver a List of Values in Kestra
+title: How to Loop Over a List of Values in Kestra
 icon: /docs/icons/tutorial.svg
 ---